 “Absolutely”, says Russell.
 “Without a doubt people are considering how they can minimise their impact on the environment during Christmas.
 For example, with a pot grown tree you can re-plant it in your garden.”

 Russell explained to us that as an industry, one of the biggest challenges farmers and growers face is how to reduce their use of plastics.
 Being outside all the time, they need materials that are durable and can withstand the elements.
 One such challenge comes in the form of the netting that a real Christmas trees are wrapped in, allowing you to carry it and transport it easily.

 “There have been previous so-called eco-friendly netting products out there for some time.”
 Russel explains.
 “But whilst they breakdown, they do so into micro plastics…which as we all know now are just as harmful as solid plastics when discarded.
 But we have managed to source a plant-based plastic which can be composted, and I’ve just secured enough to cover 100% of our requirements for next season”.

 Russell is also keen to encourage his suppliers to reduce their single use plastics.
 Even the price tags on his trees are all now recyclable.

 Russell is a member of the British Christmas Tree Growers Association (BCTGA) who are the industry voice for quality, locally grown Christmas trees in the UK.

-We spoke to Heather Parry, Managing Director of the BCTGA.
-Heather explained, “As British farmers and growers, our members should be part of the solution to tackling climate change – not part of the problem.
+We spoke to Pippa Wild of the BCTGA.
+Pipppa explained, “As British farmers and growers, our members should be part of the solution to tackling climate change – not part of the problem.
 Afterall, buying a locally grown, real Christmas tree and then recycling it afterwards is a virtually carbon neutral process - and that’s what we champion.”